daviddarnes/netlify-plugin-ghost-markdown/README.md

 ![npm version badge](https://img.shields.io/npm/v/netlify-plugin-ghost-markdown)

-This plugin generates posts and pages from a [Ghost](https://ghost.org) publication as markdown files, using the [Ghost Content API](https://ghost.org/docs/api/v3/content/).
+This plugin generates posts, pages, tag pages and author pages from a [Ghost](https://ghost.org) publication as markdown files, using the [Ghost Content API](https://ghost.org/docs/api/v3/content/).
 In addition it will copy images from the Ghost publication into a local assets directory.
-Pages, posts and images will be generated on the `onPreBuild` event in the Netlify deployment cycle, this is to ensure the files are present before an actual build occurs.
+Pages, posts, tag pages, author pages and images will be generated on the `onPreBuild` event in the Netlify deployment cycle, this is to ensure the files are present before an actual build occurs.

 [<img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" width="217"/>](https://buymeacoffee.com/daviddarnes#support)